danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 ## start()

-Let's start with a closer examination of and reflection on the ELIZA chatbot by using the test application produced by Norbert Landsteiner, between 2005 and 2013:
+Let's start with a closer examination of and reflection on the ELIZA chatbot by using the test application produced by Norbert Landsteiner in 2005:

 ![10_2](ch10_5.png){: .medium}
-:   *Figure 10.2:  E.L.I.Z.A.
-Talking (2013) by Norbert Landsteiner*
+:   *Figure 10.2: A screenshot of the ELIZA Terminal (2005) on a web browser, implemented by Norbert Landsteiner*

 Tasks:

-1. Visit the ELIZA Test by clicking the button "Next Step", <https://www.masswerk.at/elizabot/eliza_test.html> so you can see the original example given by Weizenbaum in his published article.[^Weizenbaum3]
+1. Visit the *ELIZA Test* (2005) by clicking the button "Next Step", <https://www.masswerk.at/elizabot/eliza_test.html> so you can see the original example given by Weizenbaum in his published article.[^Weizenbaum3]
-2. Then visit the work *E.L.I.Z.A.
-Talking* (2013) via the link <https://www.masswerk.at/eliza/>, and try to have your own conversation.[^bot]
+2. Then visit the work *ELIZA Terminal* (2005) via the link <https://www.masswerk.at/elizabot/eliza.html>, and try to have your own conversation.[^bot]
 3. Share your experience of the original conversation (by Weizenbaum) and your conversation with the chatbot:
     * How would you describe your experience of ELIZA (e.g. the use of language, style of conversation, and quality of social interaction)?
     * How would you assess the ability of technology such as this to capture and structure feelings, and experiences?
 What are the limitations?